 The research is unequivocal about breakfast.
 According to the Mayo Clinic, skipping breakfast can lead to weight gain, not to mention a severe lack of energy.

 Eating a healthy breakfast is important every day, of course, but it’s essential on the days that exercise is on your agenda.
-Skipping breakfast can make you feel light-headed or lethargic while you’re working out.
+Skipping breakfast can make you feel lightheaded or lethargic while you’re working out.

 Carbohydrates have gotten a bad rap thanks to the last decade’s fad diets, but they are actually the body’s main source of energy.
-It’s just that in our culture, we rely too much on the simple carbohydrates that are found in sweet and processed foods rather than on the complex ones found in whole grains, fruits, vegetables, and beans.
+It’s just that in our culture, we rely too much on the simple carbohydrates found in sweet and processed foods.
+We should focus on the complex ones found in whole grains, fruits, vegetables, and beans.
 It’s the complex carbs that make you feel comfortably full for longer.

-Berries, grapes, and oranges
+Berries, Grapes, and Oranges

 Most grocery stores carry single-serving packets of peanut butter that don’t need to be refrigerated and are easy to keep in your gym bag.
-You can slather nut butter on an apple, crackers, or a slice of whole-grain bread.
+You can put nut butter on an apple, crackers, or a slice of whole-grain bread.
 If you don’t like peanut butter, try almond or soy butter.